syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 ### XHTML validation types

-The following validation types are supported in DocIO.
+The following XHTML validation types are supported in Essential DocIO while importing an HTML content.

 <table>
 <thead>